Sharon Medina, MOT, OTR/L

 October 2020 – Present

-Emma is a third-year Health Sciences major with a minor in Disabilities in Society minor.
+Emma is an undergraduate Health Sciences major with a minor in Disabilities in Society minor.
 After graduating with her Bachelor’s in Spring 2022, she is planning on applying to various occupational therapy programs in Florida.
-Emma hopes to serve the pediatric population of people with disabilities in other countries one day.
+Emma hopes to work with refugees in other countries one day.
 Outside of school, Emma is on the executive board of UF Science Olympiad, attends North Central Baptist Church, and is involved with the BCM (Baptist Collegiate Ministry).
 In her free time she enjoys playing ultimate frisbee, hiking, going to the beach, listening to new music, spending time with friends, and meeting new people.

 February 2021 – Present